selemondev/ReactJs-Kenya-Starter-Template/README.md

 # ReactJs Kenya Starter Template

-A React.js Kenya starter template built with TypeScript and packed with powerful features to kickstart your web application development.
+A React.js Kenya starter template built with TypeScript and packed with powerful features to kickstart and enhance your web application development.

 ## Features